 We rushed the kite to Currumbin Wildlife Hospital where head vet Dr Michael Pine took x-rays and performed emergency surgery.
-Miraculously the barb had missed the tendons in the bird’s foot.
+Miraculously the barbs of that treble hook had missed the tendons in the kite’s foot.

 Following two weeks of rest and rehabilitation the kite made a full recovery and was released back onto its home range.

-The picture below shows the legs and foot of a wood duck that had become entangled in fishing line and wire trace.
-The poor bird had been stumbling around like this for ages before I was informed.
+The picture below shows the legs and one remaining foot of a wood duck which had become entangled in fishing line and wire trace.
+The poor bird had been stumbling around like this for ages before I heard about it.

 It took three weeks of patient work to catch her.
 During the rescue her right foot, which was dangling by a thread of skin, came off.
-Fortunately the fishing line around that leg had amputated the foot cleanly.
+Fortunately, the fishing line around that leg had amputated the foot cleanly.
 The flesh on the stump of her ankle had healed well (just above the duck poo).
 That still left an entanglement of wire and line cutting deeply into her other ankle.
-The line and wire was removed and the injury treated.
-I released her immediately and can report that she made a full recovery and retained the use of her one good leg.
+That line and wire were removed, and the injury treated.
+I released her immediately and can report that she made a full recovery and retained the use of her one good foot.
 Although only able to hop she went on to enjoy a good life on the lake with her partner.

 There is a simple and obvious solution to the menace of discarded fishing line.

 NEVER DROP FISHING LINE ON THE GROUND.
-Instead, roll it up into a tight ball and tie it off, or cut it into short lengths before dropping into a rubbish bin (this prevents birds that are scavenging at the rubbish dump from becoming entangled) Alternatively, incinerate it with a lighter.
+Instead, roll it up into a tight ball and tie it off, or cut it into short lengths before dropping into a rubbish bin (this prevents birds that are scavenging at the rubbish dump from becoming entangled).
+Alternatively, incinerate the line by using a lighter.
+That way it can never hurt another bird.